yalcinerbora/GFGFileFormat/README.md

 - Does not support(store) pivot, pivot position
 - Material is only defined to import back to modelling software if necessary.
 It is nowhere near robust since, it favours bandwidth over quality (if you use packed data)
 - No naming support (Objects have unique ids instead of names)
-- Very simple animation storing, Animation only holds bone(joint) transform key frames.
+- Very simple animation storing, Animation only holds bone(joint) rotations and hip(root) translation key frames.
 - Lossy data when importing back to the modelling software if data type you choose lossy.

 ## Helpful Links